ionos-enterprise/ionos-enterprise-sdk-nodejs/README.md

         console.log(response)
     })

-One of the unique features of the ProfitBricks platform when compared with the other providers is that it allows you to define your own settings for cores, memory, and disk size without being tied to a particular size.
+One of the unique features of the Ionos Enterprise platform when compared with the other providers is that it allows you to define your own settings for cores, memory, and disk size without being tied to a particular size.

 ### How to: Update Cores, Memory, and Disk

-ProfitBricks allows users to dynamically update cores, memory, and disk independently of each other.
+Ionos Enterprise allows users to dynamically update cores, memory, and disk independently of each other.
 This removes the restriction of needing to upgrade to the next instance size to receive an increase in memory.
 You can now simply increase the server's memory thereby keeping your costs in-line with your resource needs.

 The following code illustrates how you can update the cores and memory of a server: